Stacking dependence of carrier-interactions in multilayer graphene systems

 In Fig.~\ref{fig:self_energy}(a) intraband and interband contributions to the conduction band exchange self-energy of a C2DES are plotted.
 In Fig.~\ref{fig:self_energy}(b) pseudospin chirality is illustrated by plotting the spin-1/2 pseudospin orientation appropriate for two-component spinors.
-The interband contribution to the self-energy is positive because it is measured relative to the Dirac point self-energy, whereas the intraband exchange self-energy has the usual negative sign.
 As the chirality increases, the magnitude of each contribution is suppressed because pseudospin orientation changes more rapidly with wavevector.
 Especially, the interband exchange is suppressed more strongly owing to the contribution from states occupying the infinite sea of negative energies.
 In Figs.~\ref{fig:self_energy}(c) and (d) we compare C2DES exchange self-energies with those of ABC and ABA graphene multilayers.
 At low carrier densities in ABC graphene, the relative chiral index of the dominant wavefunction components is $3$ and the exchange self-energy resembles the weak form found in a C2DES with $J=3$; as the density increases, interlayer hopping becomes less important, and the exchange self-energy eventually approaches that of a C2DES with $J=1$.
 At low densities, ABA graphene is described\cite{min2008a} by a direct product of chiral gases with $J=1$ and $J=2$.
-Note that in these calculations which neglect screening, divergences in the slopes of the intraband exchange self-energy dispersion plots occur at Fermi surface crossings.
-Similar results can be obtained for any multilayer graphene systems.

 {\em Density--density response functions and collective modes} --- Figure \ref{fig:loss_function} plots loss functions ${\rm Im}[-\varepsilon(q,\omega)^{-1}]$ for several different multilayer graphene structures.
 Here $\epsilon(q,\omega)$ is the dielectric function which we approximate using the weak coupling random phase approximation (RPA) expression $\epsilon(q,\omega)=1-V_q \Pi_0(q,\omega)$, and $\Pi_0(q,\omega)$ is the non-interacting electron density--density response function: